ManageIQ/kubeclient/README.md

 Note that this returns a token good for one hour.
 If your code requires authorization for longer than that, you should plan to acquire a new one, by calling `.context()` or `GoogleApplicationDefaultCredentials.token` again.

+#### OIDC Auth Provider

+If the cluster you are using has OIDC authentication enabled you can use the `openid_connect` gem to obtain id-tokens if the one in your kubeconfig has expired.

+This requires the [`openid_connect` gem](https://github.com/nov/openid_connect) which is not included in the `kubeclient` dependencies so should be added to your own applications bundle.

+The OIDC Auth Provider will not perform the initial setup of your `$KUBECONFIG` file.
+You will need to use something like [`dexter`](https://github.com/gini/dexter) in order to configure the auth-provider in your `$KUBECONFIG` file.

+If you use `Config.context(...).auth_options` and the `$KUBECONFIG` file has user: `{auth-provider: {name: oidc}}`, kubeclient will automatically obtain a token (or use `id-token` if still valid)

+Tokens are typically short-lived (e.g. 1 hour) and the expiration time is determined by the OIDC Provider (e.g. Google).
+If your code requires authentication for longer than that you should obtain a new token periodically using `.context()`

+Note: id-tokens retrieved via this provider are not written back to the `$KUBECONFIG` file as they would be when using `kubectl`.

 #### Security: Don't use config from untrusted sources

 `Config.read` is catastrophically unsafe — it will execute arbitrary command lines specified by the config!